Electronics Recycling FAQ

 OES only works with recyclers who have been verified under the national Electronics Recycling Standard (ERS), which was designed by the electronics industry to ensure that end-of-life-electronics are managed in a safe and environmentally sound manner.

 This means that all OES verified recyclers must be actively processing material that is entrusted to them by OES.
 Further, our Recycler Qualification Office (RQO) verifies the recyclers against the ERS requirements.
 This ensures that recyclers are maintaining appropriate environmental, health and safety controls, and are properly handling all materials.
 For more information, visit www.RQP.ca

+There are some very simple steps to follow to ensure the personal information on your won't be seen or stolen.
 Consumers and businesses are responsible for ensuring that all personal data is removed from their electronic devices prior to bringing them to one of our drop-off locations.
 If you are unsure how to do this, contact your manufacturer for more information.
 While OES requires that all of our recyclers protect data on electronic products from unauthorized access or theft, it is your obligation to protect your personal information.
 OES does not accept liability for data or any other digital content that is left on electronic products collected at our drop-off locations.

-For more information on how to prepare your device for recycling, visit: http://epsc.ca/how-to-prepare-your-device-for-recycling
+For more information on how to prepare your device for recycling, visit: https://www.recyclemyelectronics.ca/on/residential/how-to-wipe-your-device